5l4vm0/TransformationCubeShader/README.md

-# Transformation Cube Shader (Unity HDRP)
+# Transformation Cube Shader
 ## Overview
-Transformation Cube Shader is a Unity HDRP project that applies transformation effects—scaling, rotation, and colour manipulation—to a 3D grid of cubes in real-time.
+Transformation Cube Shader is a Unity project that applies transformation effects—scaling, rotation, and colour manipulation—to a 3D grid of cubes in real-time.
 It showcases dynamic transformations controlled programmatically and through user input, creating a visually striking effect that leverages HDRP's high-quality rendering features.

 https://github.com/user-attachments/assets/70fd8f95-6055-423b-a99c-014519bdbe06

 [Video Link](https://youtu.be/PaRDc6INBPk)

 ## Features
-### High Definition Render Pipeline (HDRP) Compatibility
+### High Definition Render Pipeline (HDRP), URP and build in Compatibility
-* Designed specifically for Unity's HDRP, enabling advanced lighting, shadows, and post-processing effects for high-fidelity visuals.
+* Designed for Unity's HDRP, enabling advanced lighting, shadows, and post-processing effects for high-fidelity visuals.
+* Also compatible with URP and build in pipeline -> Can run on touch-enabled devices

 ### Dynamic Grid Setup
 * Generates a grid of cubes at runtime based on the specified gridResolution parameter.